joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 We are now evaluating lazily, and we have our basic implementation of `filter`.
 For the purposes of this blog we will not cover the scenario where no collection is provided to filter, which would return a transducer.

 One thing to note about `filter` is that it will return a lazy seq, rather than the input collection type.
-If we want to continue processing with the same collection type that we had then we will have to pass the output from filter `into` the required collection type, e.g. `(into [] (my-filter even?
+If we want to continue processing with the same collection type as the input, we will have to pass the output from filter `into` the required collection type, e.g. `(into [] (my-filter even?
 [0 1 2 3 4 5]))` will return `[0 2 4]`.

 ###MAP